Evenwyne/programming-univbasics-3-defining-methods/README.md

 see unsophisticated repetition, we want to reach for a form of _abstraction_.
 Creating methods is a common and powerful tool for abstraction.

-> Numerous doctoral research projects have looked at the relationship between
+> Many research projects have looked at the relationship between
 > lines of code and bugs.
 It turns out the only significant predictor of fewer
 > bugs is..._fewer lines of code_!